Language Design as Information Renormalization: Conclusions and perspectives

 Our work opens the possibility to use all the mathematical and physical knowledge about TN states, both classical and quantum, in the theoretical and computational study of language and grammar.
 This includes a wide variety of applications not just in linguistics, but also in RNA and protein sequencing \cite{rnasec, prosec} and the design of computer languages, just to name some well-known examples.
 In particular, the different ways to quantify correlations and the information content in the network, as well as associated numerical algorithms \cite{tn}, should find useful applications in these scenarios.
 Moreover, the efficient descriptions of probability distributions of relevant grammars by means of quantum states, opens the exciting possibility to use possible quantum computers and quantum simulators to deal with problems in all these ambits.
 A prominent example is AI, where our results show that quantum information tools can be used to validate, simulate, assess, and improve state-of-the-art language models, as well as that quantum computers can be used to implement perfect random sampling of language, which is simply impossible with classical technology.
 This is particularly relevant given the recent big advances in the development of experimental quantum processors.
+Additionally, it would also be interesting to study the connection between the observed structure of probability distributions for language, and those obtained from the renormalization method for reaction-diffusion models in physics \cite{reaction}, which seem to share some similarities.

-By digging deeper into linguistic concepts it is indeed possible to take our equivalences further.
+By digging deeper into linguistic concepts it is indeed possible to take our {analogies} further.
 We do this in Appendix \ref{appa}.
 All in all, our conjecture that MERGE in linguistics is connected to RG in physics turns our to be extremely fruitful, since many of the key linguistic ideas from the last century fit perfectly with known physical concepts linked to renormalization.
 We have also seen that, as a consequence, many concepts in computational linguistics also match perfectly with well-known physical conceptions.
-The main equivalences discussed in this paper, including those in the appendix, are summarized in Table \ref{tabsumm}.
+The main {analogies} discussed in this paper, including those in the appendix, are summarized in Table \ref{tabsumm}.